-Directors may also face fines and imprisonment where they are involved in making false or deceptive statements in any return required under the ITA or willfully evading compliance with the ITA.132
+Directors may also face fines and imprisonment where they are involved in making false or deceptive statements in any return or willfully evading compliance with the ITA.146

-While the OCA and CCA do not provide a statutory standard of care, the Federal Court of Appeal ("FCA") has articulated the standard of care of directors of NPO's in the context of the ITA.
-In Wheeliker v Canada133 volunteer directors of an NPO were held personally liable for withholding tax the corporation owed to CRA as the directors had failed to remit to CRA tax withheld from the wages paid to the corporation's employees in the amount of \$17,886.91.
+While the OCA and CCA do not provide a statutory standard of care, the Federal Court of Appeal ("FCA") has articulated the standard of care of directors of NPOs in the context of the ITA.
+In Wheeliker v Canada,147 volunteer directors of an NPO were held personally liable for withholding tax the corporation owed to CRA as the directors had failed to remit source deductions to CRA in the amount of \$17,886.91.
 The directors were aware of the failure of the corporation to remit the sums, in some cases for up to a year, before the corporation was put into bankruptcy.